monocosmo/Udacity-Introduction-to-Computer-Science/README.md

 # Udacity-Introduction-to-Computer-Science

-These are the notes of the Introduction to Computer Science course from Udacity
+These are the notes of the Introduction to Computer Science course from Udacity.
+The laguage used is Python.